manishjanky/ngx-select-dropdown/README.md

 ### Change detection

-As of now `ngx-select-dropdown` uses Default change detection startegy which means dirty checking checks for immutable data types.
+As of now `custom-select-dropdown` uses Default change detection startegy which means dirty checking checks for immutable data types.
 And in Javascript Objects and arrays are mutable.
 So when changing any of the @Input parameters if you mutate an object change detection will not detect it.
 For ex:-
 ````
 this.options.push({id: 34, description: 'Adding new item'});